 - Best practices for your proactive ticket campaigns

-- Click the Admin () icon in the sidebar, then select Apps > Marketplace.
+- In Admin Center, click the Apps and integrations icon () in the sidebar, then select Apps > Zendesk Support apps.

-- Find the Proactive Tickets app, then click the title.
+- Double-click the Proactive Tickets app icon and click Install.

 It's best practice to double check your customer list and make sure that you are sending to the correct group of customers.